Insanityandme/systemutv-II-backend/README.md

 # Testing
 1. Go into src/main/testing folder
 2. If Mockito and Junit is installed (it usually is included in your IDE or will be installed through Maven)
-3. Enter JavalinTests.java and run the file.
-4. Run all other files except Helper.java
+3. Run all files except Helper.java
-5. Done!
+4. Done!
-6. It should look something like this depending on your editor:
+5. It should look something like this depending on your editor:
 ![image](https://github.com/Insanityandme/systemutv-II-backend/assets/1380257/be9d35ab-a25d-46b4-9530-bed329ff5aee)